ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 {@snippet framework/ui/ui-toolbar-compact}

 There is also a smaller version of a toolbar.
-To get a compact toolbar, set the `isCompact` property to `true`.
+To get a compact toolbar, set the {@link module:ui/toolbar/toolbarview~ToolbarView#isCompact `isCompact`} property to `true`.

 ```js
 import { ButtonView, ToolbarView } from '@ckeditor/ckeditor5-ui';